gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### only and except (complex)

 > Introduced in GitLab 10.0
 > This an _alpha_ feature, and it it subject to change at any time without prior notice!

-Since GitLab 10.0 it is possible to define a complex only/except job policy configuration.
+Since GitLab 10.0 it is possible to define a more elaborate only/except job policy configuration.

-GitLab now supports both, simple and complex strategies, so it is possible to use array and hash scheme configuration.
+GitLab now supports both, simple and complex strategies, so it is possible to use an array and a hash configuration scheme.

 Two keys are now available: `refs` and `kubernetes`.
 Refs strategy equals to simplified only/except configuration, whereas kubernetes strategy accepts only